URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 :class: tip

-After running the following commands, Jamie realizes that she put the files `sucrose.dat` and `maltose.dat` into the wrong folder.
-The files should have been placed in the `raw` folder.
+After running the following commands, Jamie realizes that she put the file `sucrose.dat` into the wrong directory.
+It's in the `analyzed` directory, but she hasn't actually analyed it yet, so it should be in `raw`.

 ~~~bash
 $ ls